sonyfrid/sonyfrid/README.md

 <p>🧐Currently studying React Native, TypeScript

-🏀Ask me about psychology, basketball, and code
+🏀Ask me about psychology, basketball and code

 📲How to contact me sfridmo@ya.ru